astrochun/voxcharta-my-voting-record/README.md

 The primary script to execute is [`vox_run`](bin/vox_run)

 Execution requires only one argument, which is the full path to the HTML file.
-It can be provided with the `-f` or `--filename` command-line flags.

 ```
-$ vox_run -f /full/path/to/myvotingrecords.htm
+$ vox_run /full/path/to/myvotingrecords.htm
 ```

-All contents are stored in `/full/path/to`.
-Unless `-j`/`--json_outfile` and `-c`/`--csv_outfile` flags are provided, these are the output files are:
+This is all possible using [`Typer`](https://typer.tiangolo.com/).
+The script provides rich-formatted log messages to the terminal using [`Rich`](https://rich.readthedocs.io/).

+All contents are stored in `/full/path/to` unless `outfile_prefix` is specified with a different path.
+Thus, without specifying `outfile_prefix` the above execution will generate:

  - JSON: `/full/path/to/myvotingrecords.json`
  - CSV: `/full/path/to/myvotingrecords.csv`

-A log file is constructed: `/full/path/too/vox_run.YYYY-MM-DD.log`
+A log file is constructed: `/full/path/to/vox_run.YYYY-MM-DD.log`

 ## Versioning